apache/incubator-heron/website2/docs/schedulers-k8s-persistent-volume-claims.md

 ## Usage

-To configure a Persistent Volume Claim you must use the `--config-property` option with the `heron.kubernetes.volumes.persistentVolumeClaim.` command prefix.
+To configure a Persistent Volume Claim you must use the `--config-property` option with the `heron.kubernetes[executor | manager].volumes.persistentVolumeClaim.` command prefix.
 Heron will not validate your Persistent Volume Claim configurations, so please validate them to ensure they are well-formed.
 All names must comply with the [*lowercase RFC-1123*](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) standard.

 The command pattern is as follows:
-`heron.kubernetes.volumes.persistentVolumeClaim.[VOLUME NAME].[OPTION]=[VALUE]`
+`heron.kubernetes.[executor | manager].volumes.persistentVolumeClaim.[VOLUME NAME].[OPTION]=[VALUE]`

 The currently supported CLI `options` are: